Can’t decide between a refreshing Mojito and spicy-sweet Moscow Mule? This Fiery Ginger Beer Mojito gives you the best of both worlds.

 They both work!
 Peppermint has a much stronger minty flavor than spearmint.
 This recipe is written with spearmint in mind, so if you do use peppermint, just pull back a little bit, to avoid a taste reminiscent of toothpaste.

-You certainly can, but you can expect your drink to be a little less fizzy and a little more sweet.
+You certainly can, but you can expect your drink to be a little less fizzy and a little sweeter.

 This refreshing Fiery Ginger Beer Mojito is the perfect blend of spicy, citrus, and sweet, and the best way to drink rum!
 If you want more refreshing cocktail recipes, check out this list of 10+ Mixology Cocktails To Try At Home.
 Cheers!